Lin de Mol (Dutch, 1966) based in Sweden

 Lin de Mol studied sculpture and film/video at the Rietveld Academy and Rijksakademie van Beeldende Kunsten in Amsterdam.
 She later attended additional studies in film- and computer technique in Dublin and the United States.

-Her work covers a wide range of media: from video installations to projects in public space, photography, short films, sculptures, and drawings.
-She conceptualizes emotional experience in her images, to intertwine the personal and the universal.
-Her video works and short films are distributed by the International Institute for Media Art (LIMA) in Amsterdam.
-All of her works are on view in LIMA’s media library and have been shown at international festivals in Europe, Asia, Australia, and the United States
+Her work covers a wide range of media; from video installations to projects in public space, photography, sculptures, short films, drawings and short stories.
+Her video-works and short films are distributed by the International Institute for Media Art LIMA (all works on view in the media library) and have been shown at international festivals in Europe, Asia, Australia, and the United States.

 She has exhibited internationally since 1996 and her work is part of collections in The Netherlands, Italy, Germany, and Sweden.

 Since 2014 she lives and works in Sweden, where she organises the yearly light festival Arvika Ljus! that takes place every fall in the town of Arvika in Värmland.